nextthingco/docs/Gadget-docs/source/includes/_build.md

 To build and run a project a container needs to be defined and configured either under **services** or **onboot** in the gadget.yml.

 By default, gadget.yml is created with the example "hello-world" project along with a set of configurations.
-Another set of configurations needs to be generated for the new **gpio** project.
-To do this use the `add` command, set it as a service and give it the name **gpio**:
+Another set of configurations needs to be generated for the new project we are creating.
+To do this use the `add` command, set it as a **service** and give it a **name**, such as "gpio":

 ```
 gadget add service gpio